scu-zjz/IMDLBenCo/README.md

 ---->

 ## Overview
 ☑️**Welcome to IMDL-BenCo, the first comprehensive IMDL benchmark and modular codebase.**
-- You can find the pre-print version of our paper through [IMDL-BenCo](https://arxiv.org/pdf/2406.10580).
 - This codebase is under long-term maintenance and updating.
 New features, extra baseline/sota models, and bug fixes will be continuously involved.
 You can find the corresponding plan here shortly.
 - This repo decomposes the IMDL framework into **standardized, reusable components and revises the model construction pipeline**, improving coding efficiency and customization flexibility.
 - This repo **fully implements or incorporates training code for state-of-the-art models** to establish a comprehensive IMDL benchmark.
 - Cite and star if you feel helpful.
 This will encourage us a lot 🥰.

-☑️**About Us:**
+☑️**About the Developers:**
-- We are the Special Interest Group on IML, led by Associate Professor 🏀 _Jizhe Zhou_(周吉喆), under Sichuan University🇨🇳.
-Please refer to [here](https://knightzjz.github.io/) for more information.
+- IMDL-BenCo project is initialized and supervised by Associate Professor 🏀 [_Jizhe Zhou_(周吉喆)](https://knightzjz.github.io/), Sichuan University🇨🇳.
+- IMDL-BenCo's codebase design and coding leader is [Xiaochen Ma(马晓晨)](https://me.xiaochen.world/).
-- This work is jointly advised by Prof. _Jiancheng LV_ (吕建成), Sichuan University 🐼, and Prof. _Chi-Man PUN_ (潘治文), University of Macau 🇲🇴, through the [Research Center of Machine Learning and Industry Intelligence, China MOE](https://center.dicalab.cn/).
+- IMDL-BenCo is jointly sponsored and advised by Prof. _Jiancheng LV_ (吕建成), Sichuan University 🐼, and Prof. _Chi-Man PUN_ (潘治文), University of Macau 🇲🇴, through the [Research Center of Machine Learning and Industry Intelligence, China MOE](https://center.dicalab.cn/) platform.

 **Important!
 The current documentation and tutorials are not complete.
 This is a project that requires a lot of manpower, and we will do our best to complete it as quickly as possible.
 Currently, you can use the demo following the brief tutorial below.**